News from the AEB Division

 April 27, 2023

-A study conducted by the AMAP laboratory with other foreign laboratories (Irish, Belgian and German) and published in the journal Nature Plants presents fossil evidence of tyllosis formation in the wood vessels of Upper Devonian plants, shedding new light on our understanding of how ancient plants respond to injury and infection.
+A study conducted by the AMAP laboratory in collaboration with other foreign laboratories (Irish, Belgian, and German) and published in the journal Nature Plants presents fossil evidence of tyllose formation in the wood vessels of Upper Devonian plants, shedding light on our understanding of how ancient plants responded to injury and infection.

-Wet to the ears: multiple aquatic adaptations in hippopotamoids
+Wet to the ears: multiple aquatic adaptations in hippopotamids

 April 20, 2023

-A study by scientists involving researchers from ISEM (CNRS, IRD, EPHE, UMontpellier) examines the aquatic affinities of fossil hippopotamoids by studying their morphology and morphometric features, focusing on the petrous bone and cochlea.
+A study conducted by scientists involving researchers from ISEM (CNRS, IRD, EPHE, UMontpellier) examines the aquatic affinities of fossil hippopotamoids by studying their morphology and morphometric characteristics, focusing on the petrous bone and cochlea.

-The results of this study show that hippopotamoids and cetaceans have convergently acquired semi-aquatic traits, calling into question the idea of a single, ancestral acquisition of semi-aquatic behaviors for these two groups.
+The results of this study show that hippopotamoids and cetaceans have convergently acquired semi-aquatic traits, which challenges the idea of a single, ancestral acquisition of semi-aquatic behaviors for these two groups.